suffolklibraries/sljekyll/new-suggestions/fiction/_posts/2017-09-28-new-fiction-for-october-2017.md

 ## [<cite>The Stolen Marriage</cite>, by Diane Chamberlain](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2252736)

-Diane Chamberlain is hugely popular here in Suffolk, so we are expecting a long waiting lift for this one:
+Diane Chamberlain is hugely popular here in Suffolk, so we are expecting a long waiting list for this one:

 > "In 1944, 23-year-old Tess DeMello abruptly ends her engagement to the love of her life when she marries a mysterious stranger and moves to Hickory, North Carolina.
 Hickory is a small town struggling with racial tension and the hardships imposed by World War II.
 Tess's new husband, Henry Kraft, is a secretive man who often stays out all night, hides money from his new wife, and shows no interest in making love.